It is a privilege and an honor for St. Dunstan's Episcopal Church to walk with people on the journey of life.

 - At least one person must be a baptized Christian and either an active contributing member of St. Dunstan's OR the child of an active contributing member.

-- Contact the Sarah Quiroga to check on available dates and to set up a meeting with the Wedding Coordinator.
+- Contact the Dede Johnson to check on available dates and to set up a meeting with the Wedding Coordinator.

 - Attend premarital counseling with a member of the clergy.
 This is a prerequisite for marriage in the Episcopal Church.

-At the Bishop of Texas' yearly visitation we celebrate Confirmation, the sacramental rite in which an individual expresses a mature commitment to Christ.
+At the annual visitation of one of the Bishops of Texas we celebrate Confirmation, the sacramental rite in which an individual expresses a mature commitment to Christ.

 We have Adult Confirmation and Youth Confirmation.